Of model completeness and algebraic groups: Introduction

 In particular, our result implies both $\SL_2(\mathbb{R})$ and $\SL_2(\mathbb{C})$ are model complete.
 Initially, the project started without P.K., and we concentrated on these examples to demonstrate the feasibility of such results.
 P.K. joined the project following D.M.H.'s talk at the Antalya Algebra Days conference in May 2023, contributing new ideas to establish model completeness for a broader class of groups.

 There are several further motivations for the main theorem.
-For the field $\mathbb {R}$ and exponential field $(\mathbb {R}, \text{exp})$, model completeness can be used to show the geometric properties of these structures (more precisely, these structure are o-minimal, so definable sets and definable groups are very close to classical geometric objects like smooth manifolds and Lie groups).
+For the field $\mathbb {R}$ and the exponential field $(\mathbb {R}, \text{exp})$, the completeness of the model can be used to show the geometric properties of these structures (more precisely, these structures are o-minimal, so definable sets and definable groups are very close to classical geometric objects like smooth manifolds and Lie groups).
 Our heuristic is that the implication also often goes the other way in the presence of groups, in particular, non-abelian groups of geometric significance such as $\SL_2(\mathbb{R})$ and $\SL_2(\mathbb{C})$ should be model-complete.
-This view is also informed by a separated project on locally compact groups and Lie groups by D.M.H., where a related first-order structure is shown to have well behavior provided the theory of the corresponding pure group is model complete.
+See also~\cite{Po2} for more on this philosophy.
+This view is also informed by a separated project on locally compact groups and Lie groups by D.M.H., where a related first-order structure is shown to have a good behavior provided the theory of the corresponding pure group is model complete.

 Let us briefly shift the focus to the related problem of describing canonical topologies on natural examples in model theory (e.g., the Euclidean topology on the field of real numbers, the valuation topology on ACVF, etc).
 In the case of pure fields, the natural topology can be recovered by considering \'etale images, as outlined in~\cite{firstpaper}, with subsequent studies further expanding on this concept~\cite{field-top-1, field-top-2, ez}.
 This approach has limitations; for instance, in a model of ACVF, it incorrectly yields the Zariski topology, where we do not have constructibility of definable sets.
 A viewpoint by C.M.T., also one of the authors of~\cite{firstpaper}, is that one would ultimately like to recover topology from group structures instead of fields.
-For $\SL_2(\mathbb{R})$ and $\SL_2(\mathbb{C})$, this should come from suitable variant of the notion of \'etale images.
+For $\SL_2(\mathbb{R})$ and $\SL_2(\mathbb{C})$, this should come from a suitable variant of the notion of \'etale images.
 Establishing the model completeness of $\SL_2(\mathbb{R})$ and $\SL_2(\mathbb{C})$ is the first step in this direction.